todd-herbert/absolute-mouse/README.md

 Depending on your configuration, co-ordinates can be given in pixels, millimeters, percentages, or anything else you can dream up.
 See [Screen Dimensions](#screen-dimensions)

-If your application instead calls for Relative Positioning, I recommend [glaukon-ariston's fork of UsbMouse](https://github.com/glaukon-ariston/UsbMouse)

 ---

 ## Wiring